Homogeneous actions on Urysohn spaces: Preliminaries

 The isometry group of the $S$-Urysohn space $\mathbb U_S$ is endowed with the topology of pointwise convergence for the discrete topology on $\mathbb U_S$.
 It then becomes a Polish group, and our main motivation is to understand which countable groups arise as dense subgroups of $\Iso(\mathbb U_S)$.
 Recall from the introduction that this is the same as asking which countable groups admit a \emph{faithful} action by isometries on $\mathbb U_S$ such that every finite partial isometry of $\mathbb U_S$ extends to an element of $\Gamma$.
 Such actions are called \textbf{homogeneous actions}, and we denote by $\HUS$ the class of countable groups which admit a faithful homogeneous action on $\US$.

-One can use the methods of K. Tent and M. Ziegler to show that the isometry group of any countable $S$-Uryshohn space is \emph{topologically simple} (every non-trivial normal subgroup is dense).
+One can use the methods of K. Tent and M. Ziegler \cite{MR3104993} (see also \cite{MR3022717} for considerations on the unbounded case) to show that the isometry group of any countable $S$-Uryshohn space is \emph{topologically simple} (every non-trivial normal subgroup is dense).
 This yields via the following proposition some restrictions on the class $\HUS$.

 \begin{proposition} Let $G$ be a nonabelian infinite topologically simple topological group, and suppose $\Gamma$ is a dense subgroup.
 Then every nontrivial normal subgroup of $\Gamma$ is dense in $G$ and every finite index subgroup of $\Gamma$ is dense in $G$.
 Moreover, $\Gamma$ is i.c.c. and non-solvable. \end{proposition}